alejandroszg/fm-article/README.md

 **To do this challenge, you need a basic understanding of HTML, CSS and a tiny bit of JavaScript.**

 ## What I learned with this Challenge?
 I made this challenge Mobile First and it was nice and easy to manage the media queries.
-I also combine FLEXBOX + CSS GRIDS
+And also combine **CSS grids with flexbox**.
+On **JavaScript**, I added some interactive actions on the share button to show some options on the website view and hide some elements on the mobile view.